-Ian Ridley is a self-taught professional artist living and working in Feckenham Worcestershire.
+Ian Ridley is predominantly a landscape artist living and working in Feckenham Worcestershire.

-In 2011 he was invited to hold a month long solo exhibition at the Botanical Gardens in Birmingham which proved to be very successful and one of his paintings has been selected as Best in Show at the Quinton Arts festival in Birmingham in both 2011 and 2012 and again in 2015.
+In 2011 he held a successful month long solo exhibition at the Botanical Gardens in Birmingham and one of his paintings has been selected as Best in Show at the Quinton Arts festival in Birmingham in both 2011 and 2012 and again in 2015.

-Examples of his work and details were chosen to be featured in the American ICA publication “International Contemporary Artists” and in 2012 his work has been featured in the national “the Artist” magazine.
+Examples of his work and details were chosen to be featured in the American ICA publication “International Contemporary Artists” and in 2012 his work was featured in the national “the Artist” magazine.

 In Feb 2013 he was elected to be a member of the prestigious Birmingham Watercolour Society and has been involved over the last few years in the “apictureforhealth” charity in Worcestershire.
 In September 2014 one of his paintings gained a runners up award in an international “Artist of the Year” competition sponsored and judged by Winsor and Newton.